freelan-developers/teapot/docs/source/the_party_file.rst

       -p PARTY_FILE, --party-file PARTY_FILE
                             The party-file to read.

-By default, :term:`teapot` looks for a file named ``party.yaml`` in the current directory.
+By default, :term:`teapot` looks for a file named ``Party`` in the current directory.
 You may change the location of this file by using the ``--party-file`` option.

 The `clean` command
 -------------------

 :term:`teapot` fetches the sources archives and stores them in the `cache` directory.
-It also build attendees and stores the temporary results inside the `build` directory.
+It unpacks those archives in the `sources` directory.
+It also build attendees and stores the temporary results inside the `builds` directory.

-Use ``teapot clean`` to clean either the `cache` or the `build` directory (or both).
+Use ``teapot clean`` to clean either the `cache`, `sources` or the `builds` directory (or all of them).

 The use of this command in normally not needed as `teapot` knows how to compute dependencies and detect changes automatically.

 .. code-block:: bash

     $ teapot clean --help
-    usage: teapot clean [-h] {cache,build,all} ...
+    usage: teapot clean [-h] {cache,sources,builds,all} ...

     positional arguments:
-      {cache,build,all}  The available commands.
+      {cache,sources,builds,all}  The available commands.
         cache            Clean the party cache.
+        sources          Clean the party sources.
-        build            Clean the party build.
+        builds           Clean the party builds.
-        all              Clean the party cache and build.
+        all              Clean the party cache, sources and builds.

     optional arguments:
       -h, --help         show this help message and exit